 Claire J. Bernard, 93, residing at Sweetwood in Williamstown, died October 15th after a sudden illness.

-To send flowers in memory of Claire Josephine Bernard (Laflamme), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Claire Josephine Bernard (Laflamme), please visit our Heartfelt Sympathies Store.

 Long a resident of Williamstown--her husband, Walter Bernard, was a research scientist at Sprague Electric and for 50 years they lived on Bee Hill Road--Claire was a teacher, writer, and librarian.
 For 18 years she taught 5th and 6th grades at Williamstown Elementary School.
 In the 1970s, with a grant from the Massachusetts Council for the Arts, she developed a model elementary school curriculum for teaching creative writing.